mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 Starting with macOS Catalina (10.15), Apple set the default shell to the Z shell (zsh).
 In previous macOS versions, the default was Bash.

-Add these lines to your ~/.zshrc file for zsh and ~/.bash_profile for bash:
+Add these lines to your ~/.zshrc file for zsh and ~/.bash_profile for bash.
+Note: The jump account is used to assume roles in non-AWS Organizations accounts, see section 'Optional - Include accounts outside the AWS Organization'.
 ```
 export LOGGING_ACCOUNT=<LOGGING_ACCOUNT_ID>
 export SSO_URL=<SSO LOGIN URL>
 export SSO_REGION=<SSO REGION>
 export MANAGEMENT_ACCOUNT=<MANAGEMENT_ACCOUNT_ID>
+export JUMP_ACCOUNT=<JUMP_ACCOUNT_ID>
 ```

 Restart your terminal window so these changes take effect.